Shopify/product-reviews-sample-app/docs/theme-app-extension.md

 Once on the extension page, click on the **_Create version_** button and when the new version appears in the version list, click **_Publish_** next to it.

 > :exclamation: To save time, you can preview a draft of your app extension in a development store before creating a version by selecting the **_DEVELOPMENT STORE PREVIEW_** option from the extension's settings page.
+Note, merchants will not be able to see the changes until a version is published.

 ## 6. Verify the extension